 - overseas student health cover (OSHC) (international students)

-PhD scholarships are for three years and Masters scholarships are for two years, less any tenure already completed towards a research degree.
+PhD scholarships are for three and a half years and Masters scholarships are for two years, less any tenure already completed towards a research degree.

 Am I eligible for a scholarship?

 Eligibility criteria based on Commonwealth Government Scholarship Guidelines and candidates must:

 - satisfy the English proficiency requirement (IELTS of at least 6.5)